 James Hewison, 2 Manor Farm Cottages, Halse, Brackley, NN13 6DY.
 Tel: 01280 700051

-A monthly Holy Communion service is normally held at Thorpe in addition to the festival services.
+A monthly Holy Communion service is normally held at Thorpe on the first Sunday in addition to the festival services.
 (See the Home page for forthcoming services in the parish.)
 You will be most welcome at these services; there is no need to have been confirmed.
 We hope to see you there.
-Singing is now permitted in church but face masks and social distancing are requested.

 Father Nick Leggett is providing weekly services on Facebook.
 Script services are also available.

 A bi-monthly Pews News newsletter is issued by email showing all services in the benefice together with a message from Father Nick and some news items.
-If you would like to be on the email distribution list, please contact Maurice Cole.
+If you would like to be on the email distribution list, please contact Maurice Cole (01295 711042).

 The church building dates back to at least the early 14th century and it has Grade I listed building status.
 Features include a saddle-back tower roof, an impressive early 17th century monument to the Kirton family, a 14th century wall painting and attractive 19th century scholastic stained glass windows.
 There is a splendid ancient yew tree in the churchyard being well over 1,000 years old.

 There is little doubt that the formative years of the puritan pioneer Rev'd John Mayo were in Thorpe Mandeville.
 Rev'd Mayo became the first pastor of the Second Church in Boston (The Old North Church) in 1655 and he was appointed to the Board of Overseers of Harvard College.